The Big Overlander - 47 days

 Lake Bunyoni & Gorilla Trekking

 Kampala - Lake Bunyoni.
 From Kampala we drive to Lake Bunyoni, the deepest Crater Lake in Africa and home to a large and varied number of beautiful birds, which is the base from which the optional Gorilla trek takes place.
-Dependant on where trekking permits are available, we trek in the Magahinga or Bwindi National Parks in Uganda, the Virunga National Park in the Democratic Republic of Congo, or the Ruhengeri National Park in Rwanda.
+Dependant on where trekking permits are available, we trek in the Magahinga or Bwindi National Parks in Uganda.

 We depart from our base in Bunyoni in small groups over 3-4 days, depending on the group size.
 We wind our way through arguably some of the most picturesque scenery in Africa en-route to the National Park.
-Dependant on where permits are available, we may spend a night in either Kisoro or in Rwanda.
+Dependant on where permits are available, we may spend a night in Kisoro en route.
 The following morning we trek with trained rangers in search of the mountain gorillas.

 Overnight: Lake Bunyoni | Breakfast x 4, Lunch x 4, Dinner x 4